pradeepcep/qwaver/README.md

     * user database permissions assigns to them the appropriate db user
 * Database explorer:
     * list tables, list columns, list running queries, kill query
+* Result differences
+    * a user can can take the tables produced by two results and subtract them from each other.
+    * The above table difference works when the table has the same number of rows, when they have two columns, and when the second column is numeric.

 #### Small but cool things: